These are the NAB products to compare if you’re going overseas.

 - $0 per withdrawal via international ATMs.

 The NAB Traveller Card

-The NAB Traveller Card is a prepaid Mastercard product, you can use this card to withdraw cash from ATMs and make purchases over the counter wherever Mastercard is accepted.
+The NAB Traveller Card is a prepaid Mastercard product, which you can use to withdraw cash from ATMs and make purchases over the counter wherever Mastercard is accepted.
 You can hold up to 10 different currencies on the card at the one time including Australian dollars.
 Load and spend in one of these currencies and you won’t pay the additional fee for currency conversion.

 |Australian dollars||Canadian dollars||Hong Kong dollars||US dollars||New Zealand dollars|

 The card can be ordered online or picked up in-branch.

 What happens if the local currency is not loaded on my card?

 If the NAB Traveller card does not let you load the currency of your destination or you do not have any funds loaded in that currency, your existing currencies will be converted in order of priority.
 Your card will convert loaded currencies in this order (fixed by the bank): AU$, US$, GB£, EU€, CA$, NZ$, JP¥, SG$, HK$, and THß.